Introduction

 )

-Expected values
+Expected Values

-Variables expect anything that implement Display.
+Variables expect anything that implements Display.

 // hello_world = "Hello <b>World</b> !"

-let hw = td_string(Locale::en, hello_world, <b> = "span");
+let hw = td_string!(Locale::en, hello_world, <b> = "span");

 assert_eq!(hw, "Hello <span>World</span> !");

-The DisplayComp struct let you pass leptos attributes:
+The DisplayComp struct lets you pass attributes:

-let attrs = [("id", leptos::Attribute::String("my_id".into()))];
+let attrs = [("id", "my_id")];

 let b = DisplayComp::new("div", &attrs);